Mary and the Witch's Flower

-Mary and the Witch's Flower (メアリと魔女の花, Meari to Majo no Hana) is a 2017 Japanese animated fantasy film co-written and directed by Hiromasa Yonebayashi, produced by Studio Ponoc founder Yoshiaki Nishimura, animated by Studio Ponoc, and distributed by Toho in Japan.
-Based on the 1971 book The Little Broomstick by Mary Stewart, it was Studio Ponoc's first feature film.
-It stars the voices of Hana Sugisaki, Yūki Amami and Fumiyo Kohinata.
+Mary and the Witch's Flower (メアリと魔女の花, Meari to Majo no Hana) is a 2017 Japanese animated fantasy film directed by Hiromasa Yonebayashi from a screenplay he co-wrote with Riko Sawaguchi.
+It was produced by Yoshiaki Nishimura, animated by Studio Ponoc, and distributed by Toho in Japan.
+Based on the 1971 book The Little Broomstick by Mary Stewart, it was Ponoc's first feature film.
+It stars Hana Sugisaki, Yūki Amami, Fumiyo Kohinata, Hikari Mitsushima, Jiro Sato, Kenichi Endō, Eri Watanabe, and Shinobu Otake.

-It tells a story of a girl named Mary Smith (Sugisaki) who finds "fly-by-night", a mysterious flower that can give her the power to become a witch for only one night.
+In the film, Mary Smith (Sugisaki) finds "fly-by-night", a mysterious flower that can give her the power to become a witch for only one night.
 The film was released in Japan on 8 July 2017.
 The film received generally positive reviews from critics, who praised the animation and visuals.
-The English-language version (concurrently released with a subtitled version in the United States on 19 January 2018) features the voices of Ruby Barnhill, Kate Winslet and Jim Broadbent.

 Plot

 Mary Smith moves into the northern English country estate of her Great Aunt Charlotte.
-The bored, friendless girl tries to make herself useful through chores, but repeatedly messes up.
+The bored, friendless girl unsuccessfully tries making herself useful through chores.
 A local boy named Peter teases her for her clumsiness and wild red hair.
 Tib and Gib, Peter's cats, lead Mary to some mysterious glowing flowers.
-The gardener identifies the flowers as "fly-by-night"; legend has it that witches covet the flower for its magical power.
+The gardener Zebedee identifies the flowers as "fly-by-night"; legend has it that witches covet the flower for its magical power.
 The next day, Gib disappears.
 Tib leads Mary to a broomstick but she accidentally bursts a fly-by-night bulb on it.
 The bulb releases magical power, making the broomstick come to life and enabling Mary to ride it like a witch.
 The Little Broomstick whisks Mary away to a complex of buildings in the clouds, known as Endor College for witches.

-Head mistress Madam Mumblechook assumes Mary is a new pupil with Tib as her familiar, and takes her on a tour of the college.
+Headmistress Madam Mumblechook assumes Mary is a new pupil with Tib as her familiar, and takes her on a tour of the college.
 She introduces Mary to Doctor Dee, the college's renowned chemistry teacher.
 Mary finds herself able to perform advanced spells such as invisibility.
-Madam and Doctor Dee become convinced that Mary is a prodigy because of her performance as well as her red hair, which is a distinguishing feature among the best witches.
+Madam and Dee become convinced that Mary is a prodigy because of her performance as well as her red hair, which is a distinguishing feature among the best witches.